michael-rubel/livewire-best-practices/README.md

 ---
 ### 🧪 Always write feature tests
-Even simple tests can help you a lot when you change something in the component.
+Even simple tests can greatly help when you change something in the component.
-Livewire has a very simple yet powerful [testing API](https://livewire.laravel.com/docs/testing).
+Livewire has a straightforward yet powerful [testing API](https://livewire.laravel.com/docs/testing).

 ---
-> 🔨 Are you working with Livewire on a daily basis?
-PRs are welcome.\
+> 🔨 Are you working with Livewire daily?\
 > Suggest your best practices if you don't see them on the list.\
 > If you aren't sure if it's a good practice, you can [start a discussion](https://github.com/michael-rubel/livewire-best-practices/discussions/new).